Hydraulic Fluids & Conductors

 Connectors fill the gap between the hose or pipe and the mating port on the pump, valve, or actuator.
+Common types include:

 - Pipe Threads: Threads seal by metal-to-metal interference between fitting and housing.
 Pipe threads are widely used, inexpensive, and suitable for low pressure service.
 However, they are prone to leaks and the fluid is hazardous.

-These flare fittings seal by conical, metal-to-metal contact between mating male and female seats.
+- JIC 37 Degrees: These flare fittings seal by conical, metal-to-metal contact between mating male and female seats.
 They are the most widely used connector in the U.S. JIC (Joint Industry Council) couplings are inexpensive, simple, and work well in low-to-moderate pressures.

-These connectors have a recessed O-ring seal held in a circular groove on the male connector.
+- Flat-Face O-Ring: These connectors have a recessed O-ring seal held in a circular groove on the male connector.
 It mates with a flat, finished surface on the female end when assembled.
 Suitable for 6,000 psi service.

-Available in two domestic styles: Code 61 for 3,000 to 5,000 psi and Code 62 for 6,000 psi.
+- SAE Flange: Available in two domestic styles: Code 61 for 3,000 to 5,000 psi and Code 62 for 6,000 psi.
 Includes an elastomeric O-ring, set in a groove on the flange, that mates with the face of a pump, valve, or housing.

-The port seals with an O-ring between threads and flange.
+- SAE Straight-Thread: The port seals with an O-ring between threads and flange.
 Suited for 6,000 psi.

-Hydraulic and Pneumatic Filters
+Hydraulic & Pneumatic Filters

 Filters are used because dirty fluids shorten equipment life, accelerate component wear, and lead to failure.
 Typically, a hydraulic system is cleaned by a single filter, usually located in the return line.
 Ten micron is the most common filtration level.
 In proportional or servo systems, 3 to 5 micron filtration is required on the pressure line.

-Many systems also have a suction filter on the inlet of the pump, which has a coarse filtration system to remove large debris that could get into the reservoir.
+Many systems also have a suction filter on the inlet of the pump, which has a filtration system to remove large debris that could get into the reservoir.
 Many manufacturers are opposed to this filter location due to the pressure drop it creates on the pump inlet.